-Institute for Australian and Chinese Arts and Culture (IAC) is positioning itself as a hub and national resource centre for arts and cultural exchange between Australia and China and across the Sinosphere, and for collaborative action in the arts and cultural fields.
-It is building on the strengths of Western Sydney University and on existing exchange programs in the University.
+The Institute for Australian and Chinese Arts and Culture is positioning itself as a hub and national resource centre for arts and cultural exchange between Australia and China and across the Sinosphere, and for collaborative action in the arts and cultural fields.
+The Institute will enhance existing exchanges between the Western Sydney University and partner universities overseas, particularly in mainland China, Taiwan, Hong Kong and Singapore.
+It launches a range of programs in enhancing and promoting cultural and arts exchanges and actively engages with local communities in contributing to a cohesive multicultural society through arts and cultural activities.
+Located in one of the most ethnically diverse urban centres of Australia, IAC will have great local significance in building a new multicultural urban society, and it will harness local support and engagement in its programs.

-This newly-established institute is optimally positioned in the most prominent position on Western Sydney University's main Parramatta South campus.
+The institute is optimally positioned in the most prominent position on Western Sydney University's main Parramatta South campus.
 The Institute occupies 150sqm of existing space within a major teaching building, Building EA.
 The space features a large foyer area for hosting functions and welcoming visitors to the Institute, a meeting room, professorial office space, open plan workstations, a kitchenette, a benefactor's wall and a state of the art technology fit out.
 The space features large wrap-around north facing windows overlooking the main arrival plaza and green spaces at the front of the campus.